juliettech13/chatgpt-app/README.md

 ngrok http 3000
 ```

-Use the public HTTPS URL with `/mcp` appended, for example:
+From your terminal, copy the public HTTPS URL with `/mcp` appended, for example:

 ```text
 https://abc123.ngrok.app/mcp